mariea1022/challenge-accessibility/README.md

 ## Usage

 To see the changes I made to make the website more accessible, I have included the starter code in original_index.html in the repository.
-You can see the new code in index.html.
+You can see the new code in index.html in the Develop folder.

 ## Credits